Stade Briochin: History

 From the 1988–89 season, the club won promotions in three out of four seasons, and in 1993–94 they finished 6th in Division 2, which is still their highest finish to date.

 In the 1996–97 season, the club started to suffer from debt issues, and on 24 March 1997 they were liquidated by order of court and administratively relegated from the professional football league.

 The club restarted in Championnat de France Amateur 2 for the 1997–98 season, falling to the Ligue de Bretagne Division Honneur (now the sixth tier) in 2008 and further to the Ligue de Bretagne Division Supérieure Élite (seventh tier) in 2011.
 Successive promotions in 2012 and 2013 brought the club back to CFA 2.

 In the 2019–2020 season they won promotion to the Championnat National by being top of the Championnat National 2 Group B table when the season was curtailed due to the COVID-19 pandemic.

 In the 2024–25 Coupe de France, Stade Briochin eliminated three professional clubs in a row, starting with Le Havre in the round of 64 (1–0), Annecy in the round of 32 (1–1, 4–3 on penalties), and Nice in the round of 16 (2–1).
-Their run ended in a home tie against Paris Saint-Germain in the quarter-finals, losing 7-0.
+Their run ended in a home tie against Paris Saint-Germain in the quarter-finals, losing 7–0.
+At the end of the 2025–26 Championnat National season, Stade Briochin suffered relegation back to the fourth tier.